wazuh/wazuh-documentation/source/gcp/prerequisites/considerations.rst

 Configuring multiple Google Cloud Storage bucket
 ------------------------------------------------

-Below there is an example of a configuration using more than one bucket:
+Below there is an example of a configuration that uses more than one bucket:

 .. code-block:: xml